ojaha065/simplePHPLoginSystem/README.md

 _The admin panel is in very early stage of the development.
 Many things might be broken._

 ### Admin panel allows you to...
-* See all user accounts
+* See all user accounts, their access level and last login time

 More to be added in the future.